Dennis2y/Dennis2y-zootopia-with-API-and-Github/README.md

 python animals_web_generator.py

 Ex.
-Enter a name of animal: lion
+Enter a name of animal: Cat

 View the output: